AdguardTeam/LegalDocs/termsandconditions/terms-and-conditions.html.md

 ### (1) Content of the Account and the Websites

-AdGuard is the owner of all right, title and interest in and to or the licensee of all intellectual property rights to the content of the Account and the Websites, including, without limitation, all source or object code, scripts, databases, functionality, software, computer programs, techniques, improvements, designs, audio, video, text, photographs, graphics, concepts, formulas, processes, documentation, trade secrets, and any other copyrighted works or works of authorship, provided by AdGuard when you use the Account or the Websites.
+AdGuard is the owner of all right, title and interest in and to, or the license of all intellectual property rights to the content of the Account and the Websites, including, without limitation, all source or object code, scripts, databases, functionality, software, computer programs, techniques, improvements, designs, audio, video, text, photographs, graphics, concepts, formulas, processes, documentation, trade secrets, and any other copyrighted works or works of authorship, provided by AdGuard when you use the Account or the Websites.

 AdGuard is the owner of all intellectual property rights to all trademarks, service marks, and logos provided in the content of the Account and the Websites, excluding those owned by third parties.

 Modifying, reverse engineering, copying, reproducing, aggregating, republishing, uploading, encoding, selling, licensing, distributing to unauthorized parties, or otherwise exploiting the Account or the Websites for any purpose whatsoever not expressly authorized by AdGuard with a written consent is strictly prohibited.

-### (2) Using Media Kits
+### (2) Using Media kits

 The Websites contain Media kits with logos, images and other copyrighted materials owned by AdGuard.